 Pain Management/Terminally Ill Patients

 AB 487 adds Business and Professions Code 2190.5; requires all physicians complete a mandatory CME course in subjects of pain management and the treatment of terminally ill and dying patients.
-The one-time requirement of 12 hours shall be completed by December 31, 2006.
+The one-time requirement of 12 hours shall be completed by all physicians and surgeons licensed on or after January 1, 2012 and shall be completed within four (4) years of their initial license or by their second renewal date, whichever occurs first.
 Pathology and Radiology specialists are exempt.